501A-Designs/Palette/README.md

 The background color of any component can be easily changed using the `bg-colorname` class.
 Using the `bg---colorname` class will make the selected background color lighter.
 Using the `bg-d-colorname` class will make the selected background color darker.
+In addition the `bg-colorname-a` class consists of a lowered opacity.
 All existing colors as of the latest version are as show from the following:

 ### ✎ Colors That Are Used Often: